From Utah to Quebec, the 9/11 events hit hunters close to home.

 “To this day, I will never forget his words,” Scagnelli continued. “‘Michael, there’s been a terrorist attack in the United States,’ the outfitter said.
 ‘Jetliners struck the Twin Towers in New York, and another plane hit the Pentagon.
 Another went down in Pennsylvania.’”

 Scagnelli was stunned.
 “Get me out of here,” he said.
 “I’ve got to get back to New York.”
-At the time, Michael was a two-star assistant chief working directly under the chief of police.
+At the time, Michael was a two-star assistant chief working directly with the chief of police.
 “I had no idea what was going on.
 For all I knew, it could have been the beginning of World War 3.”

 The outfitter called the Royal Canadian Mounted Police (RCMP) who contacted the NYC Police Department.
 Indeed, they wanted Michael in New York immediately.
 At that point, all air traffic in North America was under a no-fly rule.
 Every aircraft was grounded.